pmckeown/testing-for-supportability-article/README.md

 There are also Open Source players in this space that allow you to build dashboards from your application metrics and logs.
-[Grafana](https://grafana.com/ "Grafana") along with [Prometheus](https://prometheus.io/ "Prometheus") provide a powerful stack for you to view your applications at runtime with and newer systems like [Grafana Loki](https://grafana.com/docs/loki/ "Grafana Loki") provide a more cost-effective log aggregation option where you pay for storage based on what you use.
-Tools like Istio provide visibility of your service architectures and traffic flows and new standards like [Open Telemetry](https://opentelemetry.io/) are making it easier to build more tooling in this space than ever before.
+[Grafana](https://grafana.com/ "Grafana") along with [Prometheus](https://prometheus.io/ "Prometheus") provide a powerful stack for you to view your applications at runtime.

+Newer systems like [Grafana Loki](https://grafana.com/docs/loki/ "Grafana Loki") provide a more cost-effective log aggregation option where you pay for storage based on what you use.
+Tools like [Istio](https://istio.io/) provide visibility of your microservice architectures and traffic flows and new standards like [Open Telemetry](https://opentelemetry.io/) are making it easier to build more tooling in this space than ever before.

 ## Breaking Stuff
 So how do we know that we have built an observable system?
-How do we know that when things inevitably break in production that we will be able to determine the issue to restore service in as short a time a possible?
+How do we know that when things inevitably break in production that we will be able to determine the root cause to restore service in as short a time a possible?

-My advice is to try to break your systems in various ways and prove that when things do go wrong the tester is able to easily see why.
+The only way to know this is to try to break your systems in various ways and prove that when things do go wrong the tester is able to easily see why.

 ## Fixing Stuff (Quickly)
 To reduce the [Mean Time To Repair](https://en.wikipedia.org/wiki/Mean_time_to_repair), whomever is paged to react to the incident needs to be able to find out the reason for the degradation of service or full outage - and find out fast.

 If you have an APM system, they can easily tell you which downstream system is broken but your logs should also do that too.

 APMs don't generally give you details of internal application logic failures.
 They might show you a spate of 401/403 responses but they can't generally give more details that that.

-You logs are key and must clearly show that (for example) the bearer tokens being presented are rejected due to key signing incompatibility as the latest public key has not been fetched.
-They can also make it obvious that some business logic is failing due to data assumptions that are not true in the current environment.
+Your logs are key and must clearly show that (for example) the bearer tokens being presented are rejected due to key signing incompatibility.
+Or highlight that some business logic is failing due to data assumptions that are not true in the current environment.

 Sometimes fixing things is a simple as "turning it off and on again" but sometimes it is much harder and visibility into what the system is doing is your most important tool.

-### Writing Good Logs
+### Write Good Logs
 Writing good logs is a MUST in modern development.
 Follow these guidelines to ensure that you have consistency across different systems and that logs are available to those that need it:
 * Use a standard logging framework like [log4j](https://logging.apache.org/log4j) or [serilog](https://serilog.net/).